felixblaschke/simple_animations/README.md

 ```
 <!-- // end of #code -->

-You can fine tune the timing with `shiftBegin` or `shiftEnd` for each property.
+You can fine-tune the timing with `shiftBegin` or `shiftEnd` for each property.

 <!-- #code example/sa_flutter_app/lib/readme/movie_tween/animate2.dart -->
 ```dart